dubeyrahul/data_engineering_nanodegree/data_lake_spark/README.md

 4. Run `/usr/bin/spark-submit etl_emr.py`

 Next steps:
-1. I am not sure if this is using all the TASK nodes to run or whether it is running on MASTER node only
-2. Use bootstrap script to setup the environment and submit step on EMR using add-step
+1. Use bootstrap script to setup the environment and submit step on EMR using add-step

 <h1>
 </h1>